 I would see my professional work as research for my artistic practice.
 Everyone has their unique story and upbringing, and everyone has their own life struggles with cross-cultural barriers.

-Often Asian immigrants people find it difficult to form meaningful, deep connections with people from different countries.
+Often Asian immigrant people find it difficult to form meaningful, deep connections with people from different countries.
 Or as an ethnic minority, we they can be ignored or neglected in social settings and professional settings.
-If you want to pursue career in arts and culture or any other industry, it is hard to connect and sell yourself if you are not confident and are also being perceived in a negative or unfavorable way.
+If you want to pursue a career in arts and culture or any other industry, it is hard to connect and sell yourself if you are not confident and are also being perceived in an unfavorable way.

 You are working on a creative non-fiction book about your life in China, and you have performed several stories from the book at open mics.
 It seems that the audiences have responded positively to these unfamiliar stories, and to their emotional depth, even though the political context is alien.
 What role does politics play in your writing?